 Well-paved road around Lake Manasarovar in Tibet

-We suggest tourists who are visiting Tibet for the first time not to travel by car, as the roads in Tibet are complicated and only local experienced drivers can travel lightly.
-The drivers and guides we choose for tourists are all local Tibetans, they are familiar with the road conditions and the speed limit conditions of the road, so it is very safe to travel overland in Tibet with us.
+For first-time visitors to Tibet, we recommend avoiding traveling by car, as the roads in Tibet are complicated and only local experienced drivers can travel lightly.
+The drivers and guides we provide for tourists are all local Tibetans who possess familiarity with the road conditions and speed limits.
+Rest assured, traveling overland in Tibet with us is a safe option.

-Although Tibet is situated at a rather high altitude of average 4000 meters, the weather here is not that terrible as you assumed.
-The highest temperature in Tibet reaches around 25℃ throughout the year, while the lowest reaches around -10℃.
+Although Tibet is situated at an average altitude of 4,000 meters, the weather here is not as terrible as you may assume.
+Throughout the year, the highest temperature in Tibet reaches around 25℃, while the lowest temperature reaches around -10℃.
 Only there is a large temperature difference between morning and evening.
-So there is no big problem for travelers to enter Tibet all year round.
+So there is no big problem for travelers to visit Tibet at any time of the year.

 When travelling in Tibet, you just need to pay attention to some natural disasters like landslides and mudslides.
 Especially in summer, Tibet receives a large amount of rainfall, which may cause torrential flood, landslide, snowslide and mud-rock flow.

 However, there is no need to panic, as the road maintenance in Tibet is well-managed.
 The regular tourist routes in Tibet have undergone thorough maintenance.
 By taking appropriate precautions, like checking the weather forecast before heading to mountainous areas, the likelihood of encountering natural disasters is rare.

 6. Are the Local Tibetans Friendly to Foreign Tourists?